celery/celery/docs/userguide/tasks.rst

 -------------

 The worker processing the task should be as close to the data as possible.
-The best would be to have a copy in memory, the worst being a full transfer from another continent.
+The best would be to have a copy in memory, the worst would be a full transfer from another continent.

-If the data is far away, you could try to run another worker at location, or if that's not possible, cache often used data, or preload data you know is going to be used.
+If the data is far away, you could try to run another worker at location, or if that's not possible - cache often used data, or preload data you know is going to be used.

-The easiest way to share data between workers is to use a distributed caching system, like `memcached`_.
+The easiest way to share data between workers is to use a distributed cache system, like `memcached`_.

 .. seealso::